the-events-calendar/tribe-common/readme.txt

 * Fix - Do not try to store overly large values in transients when not using external object cache.
 [TEC-3615]
 * Fix - Improve the Rewrite component to correctly parse and handle URLs containing accented chars.
 [TEC-3608]
 * Tweak - Add the `Tribe__Utils__Array::merge_recursive_query_vars` method to correctly recursively merge nested arrays in the format used by `WP_Query` [ECP-357]
+* Language - 0 new strings added, 109 updated, 1 fuzzied, and 0 obsoleted

 = [4.12.13.1] 2020-11-20 =